 People who are not religious or don't believe in God can benefit still from the principles in the Serenity Prayer.
 They can think of the prayer as a poem or a wise saying.

-🗹 Wha at does the saying of "The Serenity Prayer" me an to you? v are "courage" and "wisdom" mentioned in the overy?
-How do they contribute to serenity? saying part of your
+What does the saying of "The Serenity Prayer" mean to you?
+How are "courage" and "wisdom" mentioned in the saying part of your recovery?
+How do they contribute to serenity?